-Investment banks are cutting back headcount the world over, and if you feel that the tap on the shoulder is more inevitable than likely, should you quit before you’re pushed out?
-The downside, of course, is that you could lose out on severance payments, but you could also get ahead of the competition before an anticipated slew of lay-offs.
+Some investment banks are cutting back headcount or transferring roles outside of financial centers such as New York and London, and if you feel that the tap on the shoulder is inevitable or extremely likely, should you quit before you’re pushed out?
+The downside, of course, is that you could lose out on severance payments, but you could also get ahead of the competition before an anticipated slew of layoffs.

 1. Start looking early

 The recommendation of most career coaches and recruiters is to hang in there – if possible.
 Keeping the job, albeit only temporarily, has many upsides.

 The best thing to do when you see the writing on the wall is to start looking for a new job, says Janet Raiffa, an investment banking career coach, the former head of campus recruiting at Goldman Sachs and a former associate director of the Career Management Center at Columbia Business School.

 “You won’t necessarily be able to secure one, but it is always easier to find a job when you have a job,” she said.
 “It also may take a long time between first contact and interview and receiving an offer, so you could start the process while you’re still employed and then accept an offer after you’ve been terminated.

 “I’ve definitely met lucky people who have been fired or laid off after they’ve already secured a new job, and then enjoyed severance and a smooth transition.”

 Consider the circumstances surrounding your pending departure, according to Maggie Mistal, executive coach and the founder of MMM Career Consulting.